 MIT Students Scammed $8 million from the Massachusetts State Lottery

-Back in 2002, there was a story floating around how a group of MIT students and a professor were able to count cards at casinos around Las Vegas.
-Well, a MIT researcher and some of the students were able to scam the Massachusetts Lottery.
+Back in 2002, there was a story floating around about how a group of MIT students and a professor were able to count cards at casinos around Las Vegas.
+Well, an MIT researcher and some of the students were able to scam the Massachusetts Lottery.

-Do you know what the really messed up part of the story was?
-The Massachusetts Lottery knew the group were doing it—and they didn’t stop them.
+Do you know what the messed-up part of the story was?
+The Massachusetts Lottery knew the group was doing it—and they didn’t stop them.
 Instead, the Massachusetts Lottery decided to cash in on the scam rather than keep the integrity of the game intact.

 How Did The Greatest Scam Work?

-If the students spent $600,000 worth of lottery tickets (can I just say that is a jackpot in itself for the majority of people!), it will guarantee a 15 to 20% return on investment.
-The original hypothesis was proven by James Harvey.
+If the students spent $600,000 worth of lottery tickets (can I say that is a jackpot in itself for the majority of people!), it would guarantee a 15 to 20% return on investment.
+James Harvey proved the original hypothesis.
 Harvey was able to turn $1,000 into $3,000.
 When he made this discovery, he made the “project” larger and formed Random Strategies Investments.
-He would spend hours filling out betting slips and met with people eager to invest in the “project”.
+He would spend hours filling out betting slips and meeting with people eager to invest in the “project.”

 Good-Bye to the Daily Grind; Hello Full-Time Scheme

-When Harvey was asked how much the group won over the course of the seven years they were playing the Cash WinFall, he declined to answer.
+When Harvey was asked how much the group won throughout the seven years they were playing the Cash WinFall; he declined to answer.
 He did say that they were able to bet $17 million to $18 million.
-It was estimated by the OIG that the group won at least $8 million before taxes.
+The OIG estimated that the group won at least $8 million before taxes.

 Those numbers don’t seem to add up.
-Over seven years, a group of people bet $17 to $18 million, but they only walked away with $8 million?
+Over seven years, a group of people bet $17 to $18 million, but they only walked away with $8 million.
 What?
-It’s not clear if that was $8 million per member of the group or total.
-If it’s total… I think they actually lost money.
+It’s not clear if that was $8 million per member of the group or the total.
+If it’s total… I think they lost money.

-Either way, it’s pretty interesting that they were able to beat the system, as it were.
+Either way, it’s pretty impressive that they were able to beat the system, as it were.
 In my opinion, this has to be one of the most eye-opening scams around.